Depending on the policy you bought and the circumstances in which you had to return home, we may pay for you to resume your trip.

-We’ll pay for your reasonable additional travel expenses (Economy class) for you to resume your trip to the destination where you would have been (according to your original travel plan at the time you are resuming your trip) if you are:
+We may pay for your reasonable additional travel expenses (Economy class) for you to resume your trip to the destination where you would have been (according to your original travel plan at the time you are resuming your trip) if you are:

-Repatriated home due to an accidental injury or serious illness; or
+- repatriated home due to an accidental injury or serious illness; or

-If you have had to return home due to the accidental injury, serious illness, death of a close relative (as defined in the policy wording) of yours.
+- if you have had to return home due to the accidental injury, serious illness, death of a close relative (as defined in the policy wording) of yours.

 How it works

-If you wish to resume your trip, you MUST advise us within 30 days of your return home.
+If you wish to resume your trip, you must advise us within 30 days of your return home.